maxoduke/Portal-Linking-Compass-Fabric/README.md

 The mod was originally created because I wanted to try and play the game without coordinates (reducedDebugInfo  gamerule set to true).

 Almost everything in-game can be done without coordinates.
-Maps, compasses and lodestone compasses (albeit a little expensive) are great tools for locating places.
+Maps, compasses and lodestones (albeit a little expensive) are great tools for locating places.

 However, a few things aren't possible without coordinates.
 Such as:
-- Linking Nether portals
+- Linking nether portals
-- Finding the coordinates to manipulate and generate an End Gateway in the middle of the void.
+- Finding the coordinates to manipulate and generate an end gateway in the middle of the void.
 - A bunch more things I haven't thought of.

-This mod tackles at least the first problem and allows players to build proper Nether hubs.
+This mod tackles at least the first problem and allows players to build proper nether hubs.
 I thought I may as well publish the mod for other people like me.